CAP – EU’s COMMON AGRICULTURE POLICY

 SO WHAT’S THE DEAL?

 — Greenpeace (@Greenpeace) May 26, 2021

-The agriculture sector, particularly when considered together with land use and land use change (LULUCF), may be one of the most important sectors for reducing greenhouse gas emissions.
-With 35% of the EU budget [ClientEarth, 2020; European Commission, 2019] for the next 7 years going directly towards the agriculture sector, the CAP plays a major role in ensuring we can meet the EU’s climate targets.
-However, the current CAP proposal is not at all in line with the Paris agreement that was signed by all EU member states in 2016 and which aims to keep global temperature rise to 1.5°C and well below 2°C compared to preindustrial levels.
-This means the CAP is therefore also not in line with the EU Green Deal.
+The agriculture sector may be one of the most important factors to reduce greenhouse gas emissions.
+With 35% of the EU budget going directly to the agriculture sector, the CAP plays a major role in reaching the EU’s climate targets.
+However the current proposal is not at all in line with the Paris agreement that was signed by all EU member states in 2016 and which aims to keep global temperature rise well below 2°C compared to pre-industrial levels.
+That means the CAP is also not in line with the EU Green Deal.